If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 Msikaba Tented Camp proved to be a long way away from the traditional notion of camping.
 En-suite bathrooms (hot showers, toilets, running water), electricity and comfortable beds fitted with sheets and duvets awaited us.
 And there was no mucking about with fires, camping gas stoves or instant noodles - we were served a fantastic meal of chicken, vegetables and samp and beans.

-[Sunday 3 October : Msikaba-Luphuthana] By 8 am we were trudging up the road from Msikaba Tented Camp, looking at the grey skies with foreboding.
+[Sunday 3 October : Msikaba-Luphuthana] By 8 am we were trudging up the road from Msikaba Tented Camp on the first day of our hike, looking at the grey skies with foreboding.
 But the rain stayed away as we traversed rolling fields of grass, a stone's throw from the sea.
 An indication of how much rain had fallen was the amount of mud we walked through; at times the grass was so waterlogged that the path had simply become a swamp.
 We crossed many rivers, but none of them required anything more than knee-deep wading until we came to Goss Point in the afternoon.
 The Mkweni River was more than two metres deep (we know because John went in to test the depth of the water) and flowing strongly.
 After some debate we decided not to risk swimming it.
 The only alternative was a long walk up-river to find an easier place to cross.
 We skirted Goss Lodge, a private lodge nearby, and went down a delightful path next to the river through thick evergreen forest.
 But after going some distance I found that the river was still flowing too fast and strong to cross.

 I turned to walk back, deciding that our only option was to swim over at the mouth.
 But I quickly encountered John and Clare coming down the path towards me with a young man I didn't recognize.
 "This chap knows where there's a way across," said John.
 "He's going to show us the way."
 So I turned around again and we all followed the guy.
 He went quite a long way further up-river than I had gone until we arrived at a spot where the river cascaded through a rocky area.
 The water was about thigh deep and you had to step very carefully to prevent yourself from being swept off your feet, but all five of us made it across the river without mishap.
 A short but stiff climb up the side of the ravine brought us onto the escarpment.

 Near Luphuthana Tented Camp we walked aong a section of flat, wave-cut rocks that rose straight out of the sea.
 Monster waves were breaking directly against the rocks and throwing up enormous clouds of spray.
 It was quite spectacular, and we strolled through a fine mist of salty water as we headed towards our second overnight spot.
 Which, of course, was on the other side of a river and we reached it just as the rain came down.
-It was a long day of 18 kilometres, but all weariness was forgotten when we tucked into another fantastic meal in the open-sided dining dining area while listening to the roar of the sea just metres away.
+It was a long day of 18 kilometres, but all weariness was forgotten when we tucked into another fantastic meal in the open-sided dining area while listening to the roar of the sea just metres away.

 [Monday 4 October : Luphuthana-Mbotyi] The day started out in spectacular fashion.
 First we walked a couple of kilometres south, along another wave-cut platform and down a difficult and slippery series of rocks to a cave.
 Bessie's Cave, as it is called, is open to the sea and only accessible at low tide.
 We timed it right and managed to get inside - it was a wet, dripping and gloomy cavern, filled with about a metre of water but still an awesome spectacle.